jonfriesen/pglint/README.md

 ## usage

+The generaly rule of thumb is no repsonse is good news.

+### Library
 Consume the library by creating a ECPG object.
 ```go
 config := ecpg.Config{
     AddSemiColon:   *addSemicolons,